 All the nutrients that eggs have to offer are relatively low in calories.
-In addition to this information provided hard-boiled eggs also contain a whole range of amino acids, which means that they represent a complete source of protein.
-Hard-boiled eggs also contain some important nutrients which include vitamin D, zinc, calcium and all B vitamins including riboflavin (vitamin B2) and vitamin B12.
+In addition to this information provided hard boiled eggs also contain a whole range of amino acids, which means that they represent a complete source of protein.
+Hard boiled eggs contain important vitamins like D, zinc, calcium and all B vitamins including riboflavin (vitamin B2) and vitamin B12.

-The nutrition component of Hard-boiled egg in details
+Nutrition component of Hard boiled egg in details

 Choline is an essential nutrient commonly associated with B vitamins and known for its ability to regulate cellular and brain functions.